What parents need to know

 Author Scott Westerfeld manages a delicate balancing act in UGLIES.
 It's obvious that he had a point to make when he decided to write a book about a futuristic society that celebrates beauty above all else -- and that the world of the book is a not-so-logical extension of certain trends in today's society having to do with physical attractiveness, plastic surgery, mindless consumerism and pleasure-seeking, and divorce from nature.
 But he never hits the reader over the head with a message and, in fact, allows the lives of the pretties enough appeal to make the argument two-sided.

 This intellectual argument is set inside a crackling, though at times maddeningly predictable, story.
-About two-thirds of the way through the book is a series of events that alert readers will not only have seen coming a hundred pages earlier, but they'll be frustrated that Tally so stupidly falls into them.
+About two-thirds of the way through the book is a series of events that alert readers will have seen coming a hundred pages earlier, and they'll be frustrated that Tally so stupidly falls into these circumstances.
 But the final third is a breathtaking race to the cliffhanger ending.

 Families can talk about what the author is saying about the pursuit of beauty and mindless fun.
 Is there something wrong with wanting to be beautiful and have fun?
 If you could choose to be a "pretty," would you?